sb2702/webgpu-learning/README.md

 # WebGPU Playground

-Basic playground exercises to learn how to do image processing in WebGPU, using help from [Google Code Labs](https://codelabs.developers.google.com/your-first-webgpu-app),  and [WebGPU Fundamentals](https://webgpufundamentals.org/webgpu/lessons/)
+Basic playground exercises that I used to learn how to do image processing in WebGPU, using help from [Google Code Labs](https://codelabs.developers.google.com/your-first-webgpu-app),  and [WebGPU Fundamentals](https://webgpufundamentals.org/webgpu/lessons/)

 The repo is divided into a few basic test exercises in this order